Xomega-Net/Xomega.Docs/docs/framework/services/querying.md

 You can employ any number of technologies to query the database in your business services - from using direct SQL commands with ADO.NET or calling stored procedures to using LINQ over EF Core entities.

-Xomega Framework provides additional support for dynamic construction of LINQ queries using flexible operators with the user-supplied filter criteria, as described below.
+Xomega Framework provides additional support for the dynamic construction of LINQ queries using flexible operators with the user-supplied filter criteria, as described below.

 ## Dynamic LINQ criteria

-When you have a service operation that needs to return a list of records (DTOs) based on a set of criteria that is supplied as the operation input, and may also contain some operators for those criteria, then you can leverage `AddClause` methods provided by the base service class, in order to dynamically construct a LINQ query over your EF entities.
+When you have a service operation that needs to return a list of records (DTOs) based on a set of criteria that is supplied as the operation input and may also contain some operators for those criteria, then you can leverage `AddClause` methods provided by the base service class, in order to dynamically construct a LINQ query over your EF entities.

 For example, imagine that you have a `ReadList` operation that returns a list of sales orders based on the provided `criteria` structure, which has values for filter criteria by certain fields, possibly coupled with a corresponding operator, such as `OrderDate` and `OrderDateOperator`.
-Some of the criteria fields may be also among the returned sales order fields, while others may be not.
+Some of the criteria fields may be also among the returned sales order fields, while others may not be.

 If you have a filter by a field that is not in the result list, such as `CreditCard` then you can call `AddClause` on the original `src` query that selects `SalesOrder` entities from the current DB context.